 - Summer: Perform multiple rounds of insecticide and fungal spray applications.

 - Fall: Do a deep root feeding and apply anti-desiccant spray.

 In early spring, an initial application of dormant oil inhibits pest infestations and staves off damage to trees and shrubs.
 Dormant oils are formulated to kill harmful insects and prevent their eggs from hatching.
 Deep root feedings in the spring and fall consist of fertilizers, delivering nutrients directly to the roots to help plants thrive all year.
-Pest control continues throughout the summer with insecticide and fungal sprays, designed to keep destructive organisms away.
+Safari Tree’s pest control service continues throughout the summer with insecticide and fungal sprays, designed to keep destructive organisms away.
 Anti-desiccant spray help trees and shrubs retain moisture during deep freezes, protecting them from drying out and suffering from winter burn.